Silvia Corzo

-Silvia Milena Corzo Pinto (born October 30, 1973 in Bucaramanga, Santander) is a Colombian lawyer and presenter.
+Silvia Milena Corzo Pinto (born October 30, 1973) is a Colombian lawyer and presenter.

 Biography

+Corzo was born in Bucaramanga, Santander.
 Her parents are Mario Corzo and Irene Pinto.
 After finishing high school, Corzo studied at the Universidad Autónoma de Bucaramanga, where she majored in Law.
 In 1995, during her fifth and final year of college, her family signed her up for the Señorita Santander ("Miss Santander") beauty contest, where she was the runner-up.
 She considers that if she had won, she would not have finished her college studies, but would have become a model, an actress or a housewife.

 According to her, she has always fancied working in the media and, although she has worked as a lawyer, she prefers human rights issues because she does not consider herself good at litigating.